Virus cases up sharply in Africa, India as inequality stings

-JOHANNESBURG (AP) — South Africa’s confirmed coronavirus cases have doubled in two weeks to a quarter-million, and India on Saturday saw its biggest daily spike as its total passed 800,000.
-Inequality concerns are growing as health workers seek better protection while some among the rich are hoarding equipment at home.
+JOHANNESBURG (AP) — South Africa’s confirmed coronavirus cases have doubled in just two weeks to a quarter-million, and India on Saturday saw its biggest daily spike as its infections passed 800,000.
+The surging cases are raising sharp concerns about unequal treatment during the pandemic, as the wealthy hoard medical equipment and use private hospitals and the poor crowd into overwhelmed public facilities.

-Globally more than 12 million people have been infected by the virus, according to data compiled by the Johns Hopkins University of Medicine.
-More than a half-million have died.
-Shortages of testing materials and poor data collection in some countries mean the true numbers are unknown.
+Globally more than 12.5 million people have been infected by the virus and over 560,000 have died, according to data compiled by Johns Hopkins University.
+Experts say the pandemic's true toll is much higher due to testing shortages, poor data collection in some nations and other issues.

-Some of the worst-affected nations are among the world’s most unequal.
-South Africa leads them all, with the pandemic exposing the gap in care.
+Some of the worst-affected countries are among the world’s most unequal.
+South Africa leads them all on that measure, with the pandemic exposing the gap in care.

-In Johannesburg at South Africa’s epicenter, badly-needed oxygen concentrators, which help people with COVID-19 breathe, are hard to find as private businesses and individuals are buying them up, a public health specialist volunteering at a field hospital, Lynne Wilkinson, told The Associated Press.
+In Johannesburg, the epicenter of South Africa’s outbreak, badly needed oxygen concentrators that help people with COVID-19 struggling to breathe are hard to find as private businesses and individuals are buying them up, a public health specialist volunteering at a field hospital, Lynne Wilkinson, told The Associated Press.

-Meanwhile South Africa’s struggling public hospitals are short on medical oxygen — and they are now seeing a higher proportion of deaths than in private ones, the National Institute for Communicable Diseases says.
+Meanwhile, South Africa’s public hospitals are short on medical oxygen — and they are now seeing a higher proportion of deaths than private ones, the National Institute for Communicable Diseases says.

-South Africa now has more than 250,000 confirmed cases, including more than 3,800 deaths.
-To complicate matters, the country's struggling power utility has announced new electricity cuts in the dead of winter as a cold front brings freezing weather.
-Many of the urban poor live in shacks of scrap metal and wood.
+South Africa now has more than 250,000 confirmed coronavirus cases, including more than 3,800 deaths.
+To complicate matters, the country's troubled power utility has announced new electricity cuts in the dead of winter as a cold front brings freezing weather.
+Many of the country's urban poor live in shacks of scrap metal and wood.

-And in Kenya, some have been outraged by a local newspaper report citing sources as saying several governors have installed intensive care unit equipment in their homes.
+And in Kenya, some have been outraged by a local newspaper report that says several governors have installed intensive care unit equipment in their homes.
 The country lost its first doctor to COVID-19 this week.

 “The welfare, occupational safety & health of frontline workers is a non-negotiable minimum!!” the Kenya Medical Practitioners, Pharmacists and Dentists Union tweeted after her death.
 On Saturday, the union and other medical groups called on President Uhuru Kenyatta to implement a promised compensation package to ease the “anxiety and fear that has now gripped health care workers."